401(k): Traditional

 The tax-saving benefits from Traditional accounts (as measured by the difference in outcomes vs a normally taxed account) come from two factors.
-The first possible benefit (which might end up being a cost) is that at the time of withdrawal, which happens later, the tax rate might potentially differ.
-The hope is the retirement rate will be lower, for a benefit.
+The first benefit equals the withdrawal amount multiplied by the difference in tax rates between contribution and withdrawal.
 Effective tax rates are used to incorporate the impact of contributions and draws on the saver's qualification for benefits from other income-tested programs.

 The TRAD's benefits comes mainly from the same benefit as a ROTH (permanently tax free profits on after-tax savings), plus a bonus/penalty from changing tax rates.

 Second, everyone always receives the same benefit as from a Roth account - permanently tax-free profits on after-tax savings.
 The conceptual understanding is that the contribution's tax reduction is the government investing its money alongside the saver's, for him to invest as he likes.
 They become co-owners of the account.
-The government's share of the account (funding plus the tax-free profits earned by it) at withdrawal fully funds the account's withdrawal tax calculated at the contribution's tax rate.
+The government's share of the account at withdrawal (its funding plus the tax-free profits earned by it), fully funds the account's withdrawal tax calculated at the contribution's tax rate.
 So the contribution's tax reduction is never a benefit, and profits are never taxed.
 The withdrawal tax is conceptually an allocation of principal between owners, not a 'tax', and there is no benefit 'from deferral'.

 For pre-tax contributions, the employee still pays the total 7.65% payroll taxes (social security and medicare).
 If the employee made after-tax contributions to the 401(k) account, these amounts are commingled with the pre-tax funds and simply add to the 401(k) basis.
 When distributions are made, the taxable portion of the distribution will be calculated as the ratio of the after-tax contributions to the total 401(k) basis.
 The remainder of the distribution is tax-free and not included in gross income for the year.